 So here is the deal:

 Our direct customers come first.
-It is super efficient to sell direct, and we value direct customers, On orders of six or more bottles, we’re happy to offer $1 ground shipping & handling to any of the states we serve by ground.
-Order a case and that makes shipping less than a dime a bottle!
+It is super efficient to sell direct, and we value direct customers.
+On orders of 12 or more bottles, we’re happy to offer $1 ground shipping & handling to any of the states we serve by ground.
+That makes shipping less than a dime a bottle on a case!
 The hope on this side is that you’ll appreciate the wines, continue to add bottles to your cellar, and buy more to replace the ones you enjoy … oh, and please tell your friends about us.
 Maybe buy them a bottle or two!

 Mind you, I don’t have anything against the middle tiers – they work hard for their slice of the pie, But in an effort to streamline the sales process and connect directly with the consumer we’ve decided that we won’t treat the direct customer as a high-margin profit center.
 Rather, I’m looking to develop regular direct purchase customers because it is more efficient and hopefully will allow us to provide a better experience for the buyer and us.